MAECProject/MAECProject.github.io/documentation/data_model_overview/bundle/index.md

 <img src="overview.png" alt="MAEC Bundle data model" class="aside-text" height="312" width="550"/>

 While the MAEC Bundle data model also includes other components, the Actions, Behaviors, and Capabilities are key pieces of its underlying structure, and so we discuss each in further detail below.
+We also provide an <a href="#exmap">example mapping</a> and describe the <a href="#bformat">MAEC Bundle output format</a>.

 <p></p>